THE CHALLENGE OF PARADISE

 In prior centuries, mathematics was taught with a far stronger visual element, such that students felt more connected to reality when studying numbers.
 Detrimentally, since the Renaissance, this has changed drastically, until we find ourselves in a world today where reality shows up on the merest fraction of our mathematics textbooks' pages (pun intended).

 Yet the modern view is not the only view, and one can find a soulful satisfaction in pursuing the ancient way of connecting more deeply to reality in mathematics.
 How can you do this, you ask?
 The book offered in this science section, The Math Wizard, shows the way.
 Read it and a whole new world will be revealed to you, based on my attempt to resurrect the seven degree path to enlightenment I believe was once offered to humanity in Atlantis.
-Some of the sources that have inspired me along this path, in both math and science, follow.

 Generally, the greatest satisfaction I have found in my own life has been in those areas where I have exerted the greatest effort, empowering myself not only to understand reality, but change it to better match my ideals.
 I have certainly found tremendous satisfaction in supporting the effort to revise the current understanding of the atom, and incorporating the nonfictional new atomic theory freely offered on this website into a vision of a better world presented in the novels Death of the Innovator and Triumph of the Innovator sold on this website.
 Now, if mankind simply acts on the evidence, many formerly difficult, if not impossible, goals, shall be met relatively quickly.